DuongAnh1201/FundamentalOfAIProject/README.md

 ## 🎯 Project Goal

-To accurately detect and classify human emotions (e.g., *happy, sad, angry, neutral, surprised*) from an image or live video feed.
+To accurately detect and classify human emotions (e.g., *happy, sad, angry, neutral, surprised, fearful*) from an image or live video feed.

 ---